-- The FY2018 Budget reflects a continuation of FY2017 service levels. - The FY2013 Budget for the Health and Human Services Administration Department includes the addition of two Health Educators for the 1115 Waiver project.
+- The FY2019 Budget reflects a continuation of FY2018 service levels. - The FY2018 Budget reflects a continuation of FY2017 service levels. - The FY2013 Budget for the Health and Human Services Administration Department includes the addition of two Health Educators for the 1115 Waiver project.